-MOTOR OIL operates with respect to Health, Safety and the Environment.
+MOTOR OIL operates in a way that fully respects / with full regard for Health, Safety and the Environment.
 To achieve that, MOTOR OIL is committed to:

-- set objectives and targets in order to accomplish a continuous improvement of the implemented management systems concerning Health, Safety and the Environment. - meet or exceed the demands of legal and other requirements - manufacture products of guaranteed quality that comply with, or exceed Health and Environment Protection specifications for each product, and with efficient use of raw materials, energy and technology. - report both good and bad performance, as a responsible corporate citizen. - maintain emergency preparedness and response systems and plans, which tests regularly performing the right drills. - integrate Health, Safety and Environmental issues into all business decisions, plans and operations in the framework of the Integrated Management System. - provide consultation, information and training to employees, contractors and others working on its behalf and ensuring their commitment and awareness. - consciously and strictly implement the environmental operation terms, that define the allowed level of produced wastes.
+- ➤ Set objectives and targets in order to accomplish a continuous improvement of the implemented management systems concerning Health, Safety and the Environment. - Meet or exceed the demands of legal and other requirements - ➤ Manufacture products of guaranteed quality that comply with, or exceed Health and Environment Protection specifications for each product, and with efficient use of raw materials, energy and technology. - ➤ Report both good and bad performance, as a responsible corporate citizen. - Maintain emergency preparedness and response systems and plans, ensuring that all appropriate drills are regularly performed. - Integrate Health, Safety and Environmental issues into all business decisions, plans and operations in the framework of the Integrated Management System. - Provide consultation, information and training to employees, contractors and others working on its behalf and ensuring their commitment and awareness. - Conscientiously and strictly implement the environmental operation terms that define the allowed level of produced wastes. - ➤ Cooperate with all stakeholders so as to develop balanced Health, Safety and Environmental Protection programs, which take into account the needs of all those involved.